swtch1/vaultssh/README.md

 documentation that can be referenced directly through the source code or any modern IDE.

+# Versioning
+If you are maintaining this project the version information can be found in the setup.py file.
+This should be bumped when the project is updated.

 # Contributing
 This library is pretty bare bones as it was created for a very specific use case.
 If you want to add on just follow PEP8 styling as well as the